Leading through change

 When we deprioritise important stakeholders in our business – whether it is the environment or something else, we will gradually lose our capacity to influence and lead.
 When was the last time anyone was thrilled to be a part of the Facebook community?
 But when we define success as success for all stakeholders, our influence will continue to grow.

 Leading through change will become the norm

 “Change is coming, whether you like it or not” – Greta Thunberg, leading environmental activist

 The changing nature of the world demands a change to the nature of our leadership.
-We cannot run our companies as we did 10 years ago.
+We cannot run our companies like we did 10 years ago.
 We have to become responsive to the now.

 If we’re going to do this in any meaningful way, it’s not enough to make some snap decisions, or add another sentence to our list of company values.
 That kind of change won’t last.

 We have to ask better questions.
 To work out why we ourselves have felt powerless to leverage change.
 To dig deep into the operations of our businesses and discover what is working against us.
 To re-evaluate our culture so we can become responsive.
 If we do, we’ll become more successful leaders.
 And that success will belong to the many.